-The cause of BDD isn't yet known, but research studies suggest that BDD probably results from a complex combination of genetic predisposition/neurobiologic factors as well as life experiences and cultural factors.
+The cause of BDD isn't yet known, but research studies suggest that BDD probably results from a complex combination of genetic predisposition/neurobiologic factors as well as life experiences and sociocultural factors.
 Brain imaging studies show that people with BDD overfocus on tiny details of a visual stimulus (such as a face) and have trouble seeing "the big picture."
-This may help explain why they zero in on tiny or even non-existent imperfections in their appearance that look horrible to them but minimal or non-existent to other people.
+This may help explain why they zero in on tiny or even non-existent imperfections in their appearance that look horrible to them but look minimal or non-existent to other people.

 Please visit the website of the International OCD Foundation at https://iocdf.org/

 My books on BDD and on obsessive-compulsive and related disorders provide in-depth information about BDD and related conditions: